Al-Amir Restaurant, Kevin Ledo + students of David Douglas High School, 2016

 There are two options to create an art mural in Portland:

 Artists and organizations may apply for matching funds through the Public Art Murals Program which is funded by the City of Portland and administered by RACC.
 The program provides up to $15,000 in matching funds for murals that reflect a diversity in style and media.
 Artists from different cultural backgrounds and ranges of experience are encouraged to apply, and there is no application fee.
 Students enrolled in an art program at a degree granting institution are eligible for up to $2,500 in matching funds.
 Download our Murals Program Application Guidelines.

 To apply to the Public Art Murals Program, go to the Online Mural Application.
-Proposals can be submitted by 5:00PM on the first Wednesday of every month.
+Proposals can be submitted by 5:00PM on the last Wednesday of every month.
 The approval process takes approximately 4-6 weeks and proposals are reviewed by the Public Art Murals Program Committee, whose members include artists, arts advocates and other creative professionals.